 Resource utilisation for memory, network and CPU is low (even with the spike at Epoch boundaries) and there is significant capacity on the existing hardware for growth in transactions.

-The cardano node software has proven to be very stable to date however we always allow for a comprehensive soak test on the passive cluster when compiling new releases.
+The cardano node software has proven to be very stable to date however we always allow for a comprehensive soak test on the passive nodes when compiling new releases.

 Checking historical performance using the pool algorithm allows us to confirm that the ADAvault ADV stake pool has minted all blocks allocated since it started operation*.
 Expected blocks are based on stake per Epoch, with the recent history of minted blocks (actual/statistical) below.